YoshiABC123XYZ/LibTelltale/README.md

   printf("The file has the header (little endian by default) %X\n", myfilestream->read_int(32));
   delete myfilestream;
 }
 TTArchive2_Free(&archive); // Frees all memory associated with the archive.
+This frees the stream too so be careful!

 //Opening a .ttarch is the exact same, just with TTArchive structs and TTArchiveEntry.
 Its in the ttarchive namespace.
 Basically the same without the 2.
 //The only major different is the names are in the entry structs, not in the nametable.
 So there is no TTArchive_GetName(...), its just entry->name (uchar*)!